Need helping being more productive? These 25 tools for getting organized will help you get your life in order and find success at work and home.

 - Evernote.
 Evernote is a great way to exchange files and notes on a project.
 You can take your notes offline and it’s strong enough to handle images and larger files.
 You can “clip” web articles and keep digital snapshots of items to refer back to.
 It’s great for people who like to plan out projects or “storyboard” activities before diving in.

 There are so many great tools out there that can be used for couponing, grocery lists, home organization, childcare and more.
 I could go on for days, but it’s best to start with just a few great apps and go from there.

-- Dragon Dictation.
+- Nuance.
 This little dictation program comes as software or as an app.
 For those of us who don’t LOVE typing things out (or who worry about carpel tunnel problems when we’re on the computer all day), this dictation app is a lifesaver.
 Simply speak and Dragon types out your words.
 You can use it for notes, texts, blog posts—any and everything you would normally type out.
 Hands-free and easy.

 - Feedly Feeling a little overwhelmed by the Internet?
 Wondering how to keep track of news articles, blog posts and websites, plus stay up on the latest trends?
 Feedly is an RSS feed manager that lets you read articles and posts—but you view it all in clips, just like reading your morning newspaper headlines.
 You can quickly get an overview and read the articles most interesting and applicable to you, so you can be sure you aren’t missing a thing.